RCopJr/first-round-bree-take-home/README.md

 - Added business day wait times to give users a more comfortable sense of how long they needed to wait for a transaction to be complete
 - Added a "Total Completed Cash Advance Balance" alongside the "Available Cash Advance Balance" to show users what their current balance is considering only completed transactions.
 This was added as I considered it an important piece of information that allows users to know how much they have planned to borrow or repay regardless of the status of pending transactions.
 - Added the account balance alongside the transaction data for each transaction.
+- Added a "See More" button to allow users to expand their transaction list in cases where they would want

 ## Challenges